-Based on several sexual harassment incidents in Cairo from the early 90’s until today.
-500s has no boundaries, and exposes issues and stories that we sadly rarely hear in Egypt in theater or the media.
-All this was done in a transparent way, both in the writing and performances.
-For example, rather then have a backstage area, this play brilliantly shows the actors go from character to actor and back again in view of the audience.
+Based on several sexual harassment incidents in Cairo from the early 90’s until today, 500s has no boundaries, and exposes issues and stories that we sadly rarely hear in Egyptian theater or media.
+The play was delivered in a transparent way, both in the writing and performance.
+For example, rather then have a backstage area, the set up brilliantly shows the actors go from character to actor and back again in plain view of the audience.

 Approached by the play’s very talented director to design the set, she wanted something that the cast could easily move around and interact with.